rsdoiel/pttk/README.md

 **pdtk** is a tool kit for writing.
 The main focus is on static site generation using Pandoc.
-The metaphor behind the tool kit is a deconstructed a content management system.
+The metaphor behind the tool kit is a deconstructed content management system.
 It is easily scripted from your favorite POSIX shell or Makefile.
 It provides a number of functions including a Pandoc preprocessor called prep, a blogging tool called blogit as well as an RSS generator.
 In this way